dlang/DIPs/Drafts/1NNN-JSH.md

 Note that the compiler does not perform any string interpolation; it merely segments the literal into a sequence of strings and aliases.
-The intent is for further processing to be done in library code (see [rationale](#rationale) for more detailed descriptions of possible applications).
+The intent is for further processing to be done in library code (see [rationale](#rationale) for a more detailed description of possible applications).

 ### Reference